-Must-have, never-leave-home-without-‘em travel items
+5. Pack some must-have, never-leave-home-without-‘em travel items

 “I bought a black women’s vest years ago that is my must-take.
 The closest I could find to it is here.
 This men’s vest actually looks more like the sleeker version I have.
 I wore it with dress slacks and jeans – it would even look good with a little black dress I’m sure.
 It was easy to take on and off, to access the large back zip pocket where I kept my notebook.
 The one I bought was a good sturdy polyester – really easy to wipe clean and it’s still in tip-top shape.
 It fit true to size.